wiscplace/Condor-RNA-Seq-Pipeline/README.md

     Input:   Genome [R64, R64-1, PAN, Y22]

-    Output: The following directories are created fastq, alignment, htseq, wig and the associated files are moved into them, i.e. bam files go in the alignment directory.
-RPKM is run on all HTSeq files output in RPKM.results file.
+    Output: The following directories are created alignment, fastq, fastqc, htseq,log, wig and the associated files are moved into them, i.e. bam files go in the alignment directory.
+RPKM is run on all HTSeq files with results in RPKM.results file.

 ******************************************************************************